Wondering what Warhammer Plus and Warhammer TV actually offer? Here’s the lowdown on shows, rewards, and perks that make this service stand out.

-Games Workshop launched Warhammer Plus with plenty of noise.
-Branded as Warhammer+ and bundled with Warhammer TV, it promised to be the one-stop subscription for animations, hobby content, and exclusive miniatures.
+Games Workshop launched Warhammer+ with plenty of noise.
+Branded as Warhammer Plus and bundled with Warhammer TV, it promised to be the one-stop subscription for animations, hobby content, and exclusive miniatures.

-A few years in, though, the question is still floating around: is Warhammer Plus worth it, and what do you actually get for your money?
+Let’s examine if Warhammer Plus is worth it, and what you actually get for your money.

 What Is Warhammer Plus?